How I cope with rejection

 Writing this down in my notebook felt so cathartic, like I was giving myself the exact pep talk I needed to hear.

-Then I decided to make an illustration capturing how I felt, to turn my loss into a sense of love.
+Then I decided to make an illustration capturing how I felt, in order to turn my loss into a sense of love.

 I’ll leave you with the image.